rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

 7. Set up authentication.
 Select **Basicauth** from the authentication field and enter a username and password as required.
 Otherwise, create or select an **Authentication** secret.
 See [Authentication](#authentication-for-oci-based-helm-chart-repositories) for a full description.
 8. (optional) Enter a base64 encoded DER certificate in the **CA Cert Bundle** field.
 This field is for cases where you have a private OCI-based Helm chart repository and need Rancher to trust its certificates.
 9. (optional) To allow insecure connections without performing an SSL check, select **Skip TLS Verification**.
 To force Rancher to use HTTP instead of HTTPS to send requests to the repository, select **Insecure Plain Http**.
-10. (optional) If your repository has a rate-limiting policy and may respond with status code `429 Too Many Requests`, you may want to fill out the fields under **Exponential Back Off**:
+10. (optional) If your repository has a rate limiting policy and may respond with status code `429 Too Many Requests`, you may want to fill out the fields under **Exponential Back Off**:
     - **Min Wait**: The minimum duration in seconds that Rancher should wait before retrying.
 The default is 1 second.
     - **Max Wait**: The maximum duration in seconds that Rancher should wait before retrying.
 The default is 5 seconds.
     - **Max Number of Retries**: The default is 5 retries.